 According to the CDC, hispanic clients are 24 times more likely to acquire a listeria infection.

 Recommendations during pregnancy:

-Motherisk website updated their recommendations for pregnant clients and listeriosis in 2010.
-They no longer advise clients to avoid deli meat, raw fish like sushi or soft cheeses (like Brie, Camembert, blue veined and Mexican cheeses) during their pregnancy as the risk of being infected by L monocytogenes is extremely low when food is handled and stored appropriately.
+Motherisk was a Toronto based program based out of Mt Sinai Hospital but Government funding was cut and unfortunately the program was discontinued in 2019.
+Prior to this, their most up to date recommendations for pregnant clients and listeriosis in 2010 included; no longer advising clients to avoid deli meat, raw fish like sushi or soft cheeses (like Brie, Camembert, blue veined and Mexican cheeses) during their pregnancy as the risk of being infected by L monocytogenes is extremely low when food is handled and stored appropriately.
 They make recommendations that:

 - You acquire these food sources from a reputable store or restaurant

 - Choose pasteurized options (most Canadian food sources are pasteurized unless you purchase raw foods from local farms)